How to record a video of Google Jamboard

 - Install the Outklip Chrome extension and log into outklip.com.

-- Open a tab and get the Jamboard workspace ready for recording.
+- Open a tab and open your Jamboard.

-- After you are ready to record, click the Outklip Chrome extension icon to open the Create a video dialog.
+- Click the Outklip Chrome extension icon to open the Create a video dialog.

 - If you are recording for the first time, you will be asked to let Outklip use your microphone and camera.
 Click Allow.